jasperroosdorp/finetunemusic/_de/knab-crowdfunding.markdown

   width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen
   allowfullscreen></iframe>
 image: "/uploads/knab2.jpg"
+description: |-
+  ## Project

-summary: In this animation, Knab informs its clients about the financing platform, that makes crowdfunding for entrepreneurs possible.
+  In this animation, Knab informs its clients about the financing platform, that makes crowdfunding for entrepreneurs possible.

+  ## Audio

-audio: We used the primary colors and schematic animation style as an inspiration for our sound design, to create a matching palette of round, colorful sounds.
+  We used the primary colors and schematic animation style as an inspiration for our sound design, to create a matching palette of round, colorful sounds.
 pages:
 - Finetunemusic.nl/en/voice-overs
 - Finetunemusic.nl/en/production